BlissRoms/Documentation-old/docs/Bliss OS/installation-guide.md

 **This is very important!** If you, as a user, **do NOT** test the OS first to make sure it is compatible with your device, please **do NOT** expect us to help you if you happen to install it blindly and something goes wrong.

 Reboot your machine, and enter the BIOS.
 Most motherboards have the default key as "F2".
 Change the boot order so that the USB is the first thing the device will boot to.
 Once the boot orders are changed, reboot.
 If everything goes well, you should see a `grub` boot screen.
 Select the "Live CD" option, and if your machine is compatible, you should then see a little bit of text, and then the Bliss OS boot animation.
 This will go on for a few minutes, but should eventually boot to Bliss OS.
 If the system never boots to Bliss OS, this is a bad sign that your system might not be compatible.
 If it does boot, and you would like to install it, continue to the next step.
+For those wanting to use root, you will need to install the OS and be running of that install.
+Root will not function properly in Live Mode.

 #### Troubleshooting - Booting from the USB kicks me back to BIOS, or back to my Windows/macOS/Linux installation.